 It is abundantly clear a permanent legislative fix is needed to protect DACA and TPS recipients.
 House Democrats’ American Dream and Promise Act of 2021 (HR 6) would provide permanent legal protections and a pathway to citizenship for DACA and TPS recipients.
 The bill would let TPS recipients who have been in the US for at least 3 years prior to the enactment of the law apply for green cards, and, after five years, full citizenship.
 DACA recipients could apply for “conditional permanent residency” after meeting certain requirements; after receiving conditional residency, they could then apply for a green card after completing two years of a bachelor’s or technical program, receiving a degree from an institution of higher education, serving in the military for two years, or working for three years.

-The American Dream and Promise Act, which has already passed in the House, could help as many as 2.5 million people obtain legal status and put them on a path to citizenship.
+The American Dream and Promise Act, which passed in the House in March of 2021, could help as many as 2.5 million people obtain legal status and put them on a path to citizenship.
 Demand your Senators support H.R.
 6 to protect DACA and TPS recipients.

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].